 The Authority entered into a lease agreement with PSSI Stadium LLC (PSSI) with an initial term of 29.5 years, commencing in August 2001.
 PSSI (a related entity to the Steelers) subleases the facility to Pittsburgh Steelers Sports, Inc. (Steelers) and the University of Pittsburgh.
-Obligated payments to the Authority include the following (a) Ticket Surcharge Revenues NFL Events (5% ticket surcharge is imposed by the Authority on all NFL Events tickets sold at Heinz Field [capped at \$3]), with the first \$1.4 million of total ticket surcharge monies collected restricted to pay principal and interest on the Ticket Surcharge Revenue Bonds and surcharge proceeds over \$1.4 million paid to the Authority for deposit into the Capital Reserve Fund; (b) Ticket Surcharge Revenues Non-NFL Events (5% ticket surcharge is imposed by the Authority on all Non-NFL Events tickets (capped at \$2.25)) and (c) Non-Sporting Event Revenues (15% of net revenues from non-sporting events).
-In fiscal year 2017, the Authority recognized \$799,357 in Ticket Surcharge Revenues from NFL Events (after Bond payment), \$594,994 from Non-NFL Event Ticket Surcharge, and \$16,306 from 15% of Non-Sporting Event Revenues.
+Obligated payments to the Authority include the following (a) ticket surcharge revenues from NFL events (5% ticket surcharge is imposed by the Authority on all NFL event tickets sold at Heinz Field [capped at \$3]), with the first \$1.4 million of total ticket surcharge monies collected restricted to pay principal and interest on the Ticket Surcharge Bonds and surcharge proceeds over \$1.4 million paid to the Authority for deposit into the Heinz Field capital reserve fund; (b) ticket surcharge revenues from non-NFL Events (5% ticket surcharge is imposed by the Authority on all non-NFL events tickets (capped at \$2.25)) and (c) non-sporting event revenues (15% of net revenues from non-sporting events).
+In fiscal year 2018, the Authority recognized \$746,548 in ticket surcharge revenue from NFL events (after bond payment) \$703,783 from non-NFL event ticket surcharge, and \$24,778 from 15% non-sporting event revenues.
+In fiscal year 2017, the Authority recognized \$799,357 in ticket surcharge revenues from NFL events (after Bond payment), \$594,994 from non-NFL event ticket surcharge, and \$16,306 from 15% of non-sporting event revenues.